siyuan-bruce/siyuan-bruce.github.io/about.md

   # @end locale config
 key: page-about
 ---
-About Me

 ### **Introduction**

 My name is Siyuan Jin (金思远).
 Currently, I am working on Quantum Computing & DLT research at HSBC Lab.
-My job is to study how we can leverage technology to empower business.
+My job is to study how to leverage technology to empower business.

 ---